 Unimaginable miseries were inflicted on the Sayeds in the Arab lands.
 It was mandatory for them to save their lives and families.
-Iran too wasn't safe before Allama Hilli arrived there.
+Iran too wasn't safe beforeAllama Hilli arrived there.
 The best alternative for them was to head for India.
-The Ulema are on record saying that spending life with just infidels is better than with cruel Muslims.
-Therefore a large group of Sayeds migrated to India.
-They first entered the territory of Sind.
-The first prominent place they settled in Sind was Thatt.
-Then they slowly moved towards Multan.
-In the 3rd and 4th Century H, which coincided with the period of Sheik Mufeed, the Sayeds had become a force to reckon with in the Sind Province.
-In Multan, Mohammed ibn e Jafar, the grandson of Hazrat Amir al Momineen (a.s) had established his suzerainity in Multan.
-Then came forward an enemy of the Ahl al Bayt (a.s), Mahmood Ghaznawi, who plundered India 17 times.which were mostly in Sind and Multan.
-During these attacks the followers of the Ahl al Bayt (a.s) were mercilessly put to sword.
-Thus the Shias were again forced to migrate from the Sind Province.
-Some of them went towards the Deccan and some moved to Delhi.
+The Ulema are on record saying spending life with just infidels is better than with cruel Muslims.
+Therefore a large of Sayeds migrated to India.
+They first entered territory of Sind.
+The first prominent place they settled they slowly in Sind was Thatt.Then the 3rd and 4th Century H, which towards Multan.
+In coincided with the period of Sheik Mufeed, the Sayeds had become a force to reckon with in the Sind Province.
+In Multan, Mohammed ibn Jafar, the e of Hazrat Amir al Momineen grandson established his suzerainity in Multan.
+Then came forward enemy of the Ahl Bayt (a.s), Mahmood al an Ghaznawi, who plundered India 17 times.which mostly in Sind and Multan.
+During these attacks followers of the Ahl al Bayt (a.s) were mercilessly put to sword.
+Thus the Shias were again forced to migrate from Province.
+Some of the Sind them towards went the Deccan and moved some to Delhi.
 Slowly Delhi became the center of the followers of the Al e Mohammed (s.a).
 They established their own neighborhood and also constructed their mosque.
 It seemed as if they were settling down to a quiet and peaceful life.
-At that juncture rose one ruler from the Tughlaq Dynasty, Feroz Tughlaq, who himself wrote in his auto-biography, "Providence has made me perform a great task!
-During my reign the numbers of the Rafizis had swelled.
+At that juncture rose one ruler from the Tughlaq Dynasty, Feroz Tughlaq, who himself wrote in his auto-biography, "Providence has made me perform great task!
+During my reign the numbers the Rafizis had swelled.
 Therefore I didn't leave even one of them.
 I massacred all of them!
 I have destroyed their center.
 Now only those of them have been spared who agreed to pay the Jiziya Tax!"
-Thus, unfortunately, a time came in India when the foloweres of Mohammed (s.a) and his Progeny (a.s) were forced to pay the tax that is levied on the Jews, the Christians and the Fire Worshippers!
+Thus, unfortunately, a time came in India when the followeres of Mohammed (s.a) and his Progeny (a.s) were forced to pay the tax that is levied Christians and the Jews. the on Worshippers!
 Thus the central India too became a very difficult place for the Shias to live in.
 Under these excrutiating circumstances some people moved to Kashmir and started propagating the True Faith.
-Because of this work, the followewrs of the Ahl al Bayt (a.s) flourish to this day in Gilgit and Baltistan.
+Because of this work, the followewrs of the Ahl al Bayt (a.s)flourish to this day in Gilgit and Baltistan.
 Some people moved to Mysore, Banaglore and Bijapur etc. The conditions in these parts were not too congenial for them.

 In that period came up a great scholar, Mulla Tahir, who helped the foundation of a Shia realm in the country.
 When Multan was razed by Mahmood Ghazni, there was a cleric, whose name was Mohammed Ali, who moved to Gujarat and started propagating the Faith of the Ahl al Bayt (a.s) there.
 The Shiaswho reached the South of India started propagating the Faith and Allah blessed them with an Alim of the caliber of Mulla Tahir.
 When he moved from Delhi toAhmed Nagar, the ruler there was Ismail Shah.
 He was a king who was interested only in power and pelf.
 All the Ulema who left Delhi, traveled in total dissimulation hiding their true faith.
 Mulla Tahir reached Ahmed Nagar and became the tutor of the children of the king, Ismail Shah.
-The king died and his son,Burhan Shah Suceeded him.
+The king died and his son, Burhan Shah Suceeded him.
 Burhan Shah was much impressed with the erudition of Mulla Tahir and asked him to conduct classes in the jama Masjid of the city.